RetroPie/RetroPie-Docs/docs/Doom.md

 #### To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS)

-Use the same method for IWADS detailed above for lr-prboom, only set the default emulator to 'zdoom' at launch in the runcommand menu.
+Use the same method for IWADS detailed above for lr-prboom, only set the default emulator for ROM to 'zdoom' at launch in the runcommand menu.

 #### To Launch Doom Mods (PWADS)